Justinfact/imc-ilms/README.md

 Shell script that prepares your Red Hat Enterprise Linux 7.x system for installing HPE IMC 7.3 E0703+.
 It can perform all necessary prerequisite setup tasks, so all you need to do is download and install IMC.

 ## Overview
-The purpose of this tool is to provide an easy way to prepare a RHEL server for IMC installation.
+The purpose of this script is to provide an easy way to prepare a RHEL server for IMC installation.
 It should be executed on the server, will prompt you for some input, and perform all necessary setup tasks for either type of IMC deployment (Centralized/Distributed).
 It can install and setup MySQL 5.6/5.7 Community for you as well.

-The tool can save you a lot of time spent on a rather lengthy preparation process, and intends to be user-friendly, re-runable, verbose and relatively foolproof.
+The script can save you a lot of time spent on a rather lengthy preparation process, and intends to be user-friendly, re-runable, verbose and relatively foolproof.
 It should be usable even for those inexperienced or unfamiliar with the setup process.

 It is free, open source, and comes with absolutely NO warranty.